The Teen Charged With The Murder of Officer Amy Caprio Is Tied To Local Robberies

 “A 911 caller reported a black Jeep Wrangler near her home, and said three ‘suspicious subjects got out of it and were walking around homes.’
 The caller said then said the suspects had broken into the home, and that the first arriving officer was on the ground after confronting the driver of the Jeep.”

 The black Jeep was later found abandoned in nearby Nottingham near where Harris was later arrested.
-While the intense manhunt was underway, two thousand students were on lockdown at nearby schools and were only dismissed after 7:30 when their parents were allowed to pick them up.
+While the intense manhunt was underway, 2,000 students were on lockdown at nearby schools and were only dismissed after 7:30 p.m., when their parents were allowed to pick them up.

-At this time, police are only willing to say that Officer Caprio died of her injuries at MedStar Franklin Square Medical Center in Essex according to police spokesman Cpl.
+At this time, police are only willing to say that Officer Caprio died of her injuries at MedStar Franklin Square Medical Center in Essex, according to police spokesman Cpl.
 Shawn Vinson.

 “She was pronounced dead at 2:50 p.m.”